How we're making our gyms safe for you

 Will staff be wearing Personal Protective Equipment (PPE)?

-Our staff will be risk assessed for the need for barrier protection, e.g. face coverings such as visors.
+Our staff will be risk assessed for the need for barrier protection, e.g. face masks such as visors.
 PHE guidance states that where physical distancing can't be maintained, or the possibility for exposure is high (such as long lengths of time indoors) or risk of activity is high (for example directly working with bodily fluids) there is a higher risk of exposure.

 All members of our clean team will be provided with adequate PPE to ensure both their own safety and yours, in line with Public Health England and UK Active advice.
 All other members of staff will be wearing PPE where the 2-metre rule can't be adhered to.